Paris Travel Guide, France

 14) Louvre

-The Louvre is the biggest museum in the world and my feet can confirm it!
+The Louvre is the biggest museum in the world, and my feet can confirm it!
+Read my tips in my Louvre Museum Guide.

 15) Seine

 The Seine is a river in Paris.
-Alongside the river, you can see the Notre Dame, Eiffel Tower, and the Louvre.
-I once did a boat trip on my school trip to Paris where we’d passed some beautiful bridges like the Pont Neuf, Pont des Arts, and Pont Alexandre.
+Alongside the river, you can see the Notre Dame, the Eiffel Tower, and the Louvre.
+I once did a boat trip on my school trip to Paris, where we passed some beautiful bridges like the Pont Neuf, Pont des Arts, and Pont Alexandre.

 Fun Fact: Don’t forget to walk alongside the Seine by sunset or in the evening!